Jump to topic

 In these cases, self-medicating may address the pain but not the root cause of the problem.
 It would enable a potentially life-threatening illness to become worse.

-Treatment Options for Self-Medication & Addiction
+Treatment Options/Resources for Self-Medication & Addiction

 Addiction and self-medication generally arise from underlying or inadequately managed physical or mental health issues.
 Consequently, the most effective intervention for these people is a treatment plan that addresses both problems at the same time.4